raptor-minds/csr/APIDOC.md

 - Enhanced fields (`totalParticipants` and `totalTime`) are only included for both events and activities when `needsTotal=true`
 - If `needsTotal=false` or omitted, the response will not include the enhanced fields for better performance
 - Pagination is 1-based (page=1 is the first page)
+- Pagination works correctly with event name filtering - `total` reflects the count of filtered results

 ---